Fluconazole: Resistance

-Fungal resistance to drugs in the azole class tends to occur gradually over the course of prolonged drug therapy, resulting in clinical failure in immunocompromised patients (e.g., patients with advanced HIV receiving treatment for thrush or esophageal Candida infection).
+Antifungal resistance to drugs in the azole class tends to occur gradually over the course of prolonged drug therapy, resulting in clinical failure in immunocompromised patients (e.g., patients with advanced HIV receiving treatment for thrush or esophageal Candida infection).

 In C. albicans, resistance occurs by way of mutations in the ERG11 gene, which codes for 14α-demethylase.
 These mutations prevent the azole drug from binding, while still allowing binding of the enzyme's natural substrate, lanosterol.
 Development of resistance to one azole in this way will confer resistance to all drugs in the class.
 Another resistance mechanism employed by both C. albicans and C. glabrata is increasing the rate of efflux of the azole drug from the cell, by both ATP-binding cassette and major facilitator superfamily transporters.
 Other gene mutations are also known to contribute to development of resistance.
 C. glabrata develops resistance by up regulating CDR genes, and resistance in C. krusei is mediated by reduced sensitivity of the target enzyme to inhibition by the agent.